martonmiklos/robomow_rm_510_mainboard_schematic/README.md

 I am repairing a Robomow RM-510 lawn mower which mowing motor does not works.
 Test fails with error 55.

+(In the case if you ran into the error 55 issue check the lid close checking Hall sensor...)

 The same board is present in the RM-200 (at least it is possible to set it in the service menu)

 The main focus of my work is the mowing motor driving circuit: